opf/legal/privacy/data-privacy-statement/en.md

 #### Legal basis

 The legal basis for data processing in connection with our blog is our legitimate interest pursuant to Article 6(1)(f) GDPR.

-**Right to object**

-> According to Article 21 GDPR, you have the right to object to the processing of your personal data at any time with effect for the future, for example by sending an e-mail to privacy@openproject.com.
-We will then cease to process your personal data unless we can demonstrate compelling legitimate grounds for our processing that override your interests, rights and freedoms, or the processing serves the purpose of asserting, exercising or defending legal claims.

 #### Purpose of data processing